amysam2003/island-stay-management-system-advanced-databases/README.md

 ## NoSQL Database (MongoDB)

+NoSQL Database is used here as a secondary Database for demonstration purpose only for the Review Data (Guest Reviews).
 MongoDB is used to store the Unstructured Data which is the review data in JSON format.

 In Localhost:27017